avrahamsakal/todo_test/README.md

 ## Setup

 To install Go on a Mac, run the following in the terminal.
-Project uses go version >= 1.19
+(Project uses Go version >= 1.19)
 ~~~
 brew install go
 ~~~
 then run
 ~~~
-make build
+make godownload gotidy build
 ~~~

-Make sure to update your environment with the values in .env.example (not really necessary, but ostensibly it would be necessary for a dev to copy .env.example to .env so server can load env var overrides)
+Ostensibly it would be necessary for a dev to copy .env.example to .env so server can load env var overrides, but it's currently not

 ## Running